American Harp Foundation logo

 History of the Anne Adams Awards

-In 1990 as a tribute to his wife, Anne Adams, Dr. Burton Adams founded the Anne Adams Fund to be administered by the American Harp Society as a successor to the discontinued University of Oregon Close Awards, embodying a similar mission of helping the development of future professional harpists.
+In 1990 as a tribute to his wife, Anne Adams, Dr. Burton Adams founded the Anne Adams Fund to be administered by the American Harp Society (and then the American Harp Foundation as of 2023) as a successor to the discontinued University of Oregon Close Awards, embodying a similar mission of helping the development of future professional harpists.
 In 1991, Lyon & Healy joined this project and became a proud, integral sponsor of these Awards by offering a gift certificate and plaque in honor of the winners to be displayed in their showroom.
 At this same time Sally Maxwell, long-time supporter and organizer of the Anne Adams Awards, worked with Dr. Adams to establish that the Doris Calkins Fund could be earmarked to support the Anne Adams Awards.
 When Sally Maxwell passed away, her family and friends changed the name of the Doris Calkins Fund to the Sally Maxwell/Doris Calkins Fund which led to increased funding.
 Jack Nebergall joined the mission and bequeathed funds in support of these awards via the Jack/Doris Nebergall Fund.
 In honor of Anne Adams, these awards have always included an orchestra, ballet, or opera excerpt in addition to the required solo repertoire.

-2024 Repertoire Committee
+2026 Repertoire Committee

 Courtney Hershey Bress — Principal Harp, Colorado Symphony and Adjunct Professor of Harp, Lamont School of Music, University of Denver